apache/ignite-3/modules/transactions/README.md

 # SQL and indexes.

-We assume only row level locking in the first approach, which gives as repeatable_read isolation.
+We assume only row level locking in the first approach, which gives us a repeatable_read isolation.

 When the SQL query is executed, it acquires locks while the the data is collected on data nodes.